108170218-myseneca/CSN400-Capstone/checkpoint1/README.md

 #### Single line code snippet.
 When we add ~~ text ~~ in our README.md file this creates strikethrough
-This is the example of strikethrough
-~~This is a strikethrough line example~~

 #### Multi line code snippet.
 **This is bold text**
 ```